Jamie-Proudfoot/finding_ligands/README.md

 If there are any additional problems in setting up delta_LinF9_XGB, follow the setup tutorial in `delta_LinF9_XGB/README.md`, but ensure you are still using the modified scripts supplied here

-##### 3. Set up dockstring
+##### 3. Set up DOCKSTRING

-The folder dockstring/ contains a copy of the repository https://github.com/dockstring/dockstring.git
+The folder DOCKSTRING/ contains a copy of the repository https://github.com/DOCKSTRING/DOCKSTRING.git

 The software has been slightly modified: